LangInteger/simuliris/theories/tree_borrows/README.md

 At this point, we should mention that all heaplets represent "conditional" knowledge: They basically say that the given value is stored in memory, or that alternatively the corresponding tag has since become `Disabled`.
 This allows proving rules like lockstep reads (`sim_copy` in `step_laws/steps_unique.v`), based on the argument that either the source has UB when the tag is `Disabled`, or we know that the heaplet is still alive and hence the read is possible.
-This means that lockstep rules are typically easy to prove with our setup, but proving anything about single-sided reads is much more difficult, which is why we can only prove read removal optimizations without protectors.
+This means that lockstep rules are typically easy to prove with our setup, but proving anything about single-sided reads is much more difficult, which is why without protectors,  we can only prove read removal optimizations.

 ### Protectors